goperreault/goperreault.github.io/bustourreflection.md

 **Inclusive Spaces**

-Inclusivity, which aims to remove barriers for all, defines the overall character of the space.
+Inclusivity, which aims to remove barriers for all, defines the overall character of the space (Ricee, 2017).
 The retail spaces offer services to all customers.
 The plaques located around the centre that define its built form also includes English for those who wish to better understand the space’s character.
 The Punjab business centre’s many job centre offering establishes an inclusive environment to integrate the community’s needs with the surrounding reality of Canadian life.
 Located amongst industrial spaces around the airport, and close to the strong Sikh population in Brampton, confirms the choice of this location as close to its community.